Firozabad: Transport

 The city is well connected with Yamuna Expressway and Taj Expressway to national capital New Delhi and state capital Lucknow respectively.

-Water problem
+Water pollution

 Since few years, Firozabad has been suffering with a severe water pollution problem.
-The water has been polluted by the indiscriminate discharge of wastes by the industries, causing a literal water "crisis".
-The water has been tendered practically unusable.
+The water has been polluted by the indiscriminate discharge of wastes by the industries.
+The water has been rendered practically unusable.
 Citizens have no option but to install water purifiers at home and use packaged drinking water for consumption.

 Tourist attractions

 Lord Bahubali Jain Temple

 In Suhag Nagari, holy center of "Jain Nagar" was established by Lt.
 Seth Chhadamilal.
 The temple has a 45-foot granite idol of Bahubali, the largest in North India, weighing more than 3500 tonnes.
 There are many Jain temples near this temple.

+Villages

+The following 89 villages are counted as part of Firozabad CD block: